 8. Mascot Man

 No Duck Tradition article would be complete without mentioning the “mascot guy” in the north-east part of the stadium.
 He must search for days, but he somehow manages to find stuffed versions of every rival mascot, which he ties to a long stick with a noose.
 After each score, usually in unison with the Duck push-ups, he smashes the mascot to the ground one time for each point, as the crowd chats, 1-2-3-4….

 In November of 2009, a group of friends started a group called Supwitchugirl and debuted a catchy new tune, “I Love My Ducks”.
 The song quickly became a hit and prompted the making of thousands of T-Shirts.
 I dare you to find a Duck fan who doesn’t own one.

 10. 3rd Quarter Animal House Party

 Ask any visiting recruit what their favorite game/crowd moment was, and you’re likely to hear about this.
 At the end of the 3rd quarter, Duck fans stand to their feet and honor of the University’s appearance in the iconic, National Lampoon’s Animal House.
 Otis Day and the Knights’ scene plays on the big screen while the entire stadium holds a “Shout” dance party.
 It’s completely contagious and even rival teams and fans can’t help but join in.
 Well, except maybe the Huskies.

-Less than 2 weeks until kick off.
-Are you ready???
+Less than 2 days until kick off.
+Are you ready for the Taggart Era!?